Blog/NotesConcept

 Example

 Let's say we need to build an e-commerce application like Amazon, and we have mentioned user management, authorization & authentication, and role-based access as a functional requirement.
-These kinds of requirements are common in most of applications, so In the scoping step, you can discuss and remove these kinds of trivial common requirements and focus on more specific requirements related to the application design.
+These kinds of requirements are common in most applications, so In the scoping step, you can discuss and remove these kinds of trivial common requirements and focus on more specific requirements related to the application design.

 4. Architecture Approaches